 Super bad guy Thanos travels the universe in search of all the Infinity Stones - if he gets them then he can control destiny.
 The Avengers team up to stop Thanos before he 'snaps'.
 A wonderful ensemble that has devastating consequences for the MCU, this movie is an epic first half of the end of a Marvel era.
 The second half is the blistering Endgame.

 It was difficult to see how Endgame would untangle the events of Infinity War but it did this aplomb, going against convention and making a movie that surprises at every turn.
 This is the best ending (as such as nothing really ends in the MCU) that we could have all asked for, given the plates it had to continue to spin.

 Spider-Man: Far From Home

-The fourth of Netflix’s shows is centred on Danny Rand (Finn Jones), the heir to a fortune returns after a fifteen-year absence with mystical Buddhist powers and is torn between his duties to both the ancient forces he’s inherited and the drama going on with his family.
+The fourth of the former Netflix’s shows (they now reside on Disney Plus) is centred on Danny Rand (Finn Jones), the heir to a fortune returns after a fifteen-year absence with mystical Buddhist powers and is torn between his duties to both the ancient forces he’s inherited and the drama going on with his family.

-Captain America: Civil War season three, episodes 20-22
+Captain America: Civil War NEW ENTRY: Black Widow Agents of S.H.I.E.L.D season three, episodes 20-22

-The Defenders Defenders is to the other Netflix shows as Avengers is to the other individual films: a whole-gang team-up uniting characters we’ve already got to know well.
+Defenders is to the other former Netflix shows (they now reside on Disney Plus) as Avengers is to the other individual films: a whole-gang team-up uniting characters we’ve already got to know well.
 Plus it has Sigourney Weaver in it, who is the best.